orion3dgames/myExpenses/README.md

 I will be updating this regularly, and more than appreciate anybody helping out and contributing to this project.

+ATTENTION : This application is by no means finished and is n ongoing project. :)

 ## Installing

 To install and preview this app on your phone